 Author Sir James Matthew Barrie: Born May 9, 1860 Peter Pan is one of our all-time favorite books, movies, plays.
 My eldest girl played a lost boy in our homeschool drama troupe’s production of Peter Pan.
 Nana painted Peter Pan and Tinkerbell on the wall of her room.
 So, a mini unit study of James Barrie, Peter Pan author, was wonderful fun!
 When the first

-Sharing arts and crafts to compliment all things spring!
-Bird’s Nest: A Pastels Tutorial Tornado: A Pastels Tutorial Handprint Easter Lamb Three Little Chicks: A Pastels Tutorial Bubbles: A Pastels Tutorial Queen Anne’s Lace: A Pastels Tutorial Wedding Shower Paper Chain Book Lover Wreath (Wreath made from paperback books) Decorate a Trash Can with Cherries All Things Art and Craftiness Pinterest Boards You might
+Sharing Easter and spring arts and crafts to complement the change of seasons!
+Bird’s Nest: A Pastels Tutorial Tornado: A Pastels Tutorial Handprint Easter Lamb Three Little Chicks: A Pastels Tutorial Bubbles: A Pastels Tutorial Queen Anne’s Lace: A Pastels Tutorial Wedding Shower Paper Chain Book Lover Wreath (Wreath made from paperback books) Decorate a Trash Can with Cherries All Things Art and Craftiness

 We’re teaming up with a great bunch of bloggers to celebrate Seuss!
 Be sure to stop by and visit seven others for more inspiration… You can paint with a brush using colors like blue You simply must I can paint – how about you?
 In celebrating Dr. Seuss’ birthday and all the fun his books bring to our lives, we pulled out the paint brushes.